 Prior to departure, participants are expected to attend three preparatory meetings and make themselves familiar with the book, Basil Moreau, Essential Writings.
-The dates and times of the preparatory meetings have yet to be decided.

 Following the pilgrimage, participants will present an overview of the experience to their colleagues, meet with Erin Hoffmann Harding, vice president for Student Affairs, to discuss how to better integrate the charism of Holy Cross into Student Affairs and present, alongside their pilgrimage cohorts, at a StarND conference about the 5 Pillars of Holy Cross in the fall semester.

-For additional questions about the pilgrimage, application and selection process, please contact Rev. Pete McCormick, C.S.C., at Peter.M.Mccormick.firstname.lastname@example.org or (574) 631-8011.
+For additional questions about the pilgrimage, application, and selection process, please contact Rev. Pete McCormick, C.S.C., at Peter.M.Mccormick.email@example.com or (574) 631-8011.